-Now everything is configured that it can be started for a successful connection.
+Now everything is configured so that it can be started for a successful connection.

-Just start the service script manually with 'service tunnel start' or '/etc/init.d/tunnel start' of just ./tunnel start while sitting on /etc/init.d
+Just start the service script manually with 'service tunnel start' or '/etc/init.d/tunnel start' or just "./tunnel start" while sitting on /etc/init.d

-Check with 'ifconfig' that the tunnel device got established:
+Check with 'ifconfig' that the tunnel device has established:

 [root@hphws init.d]# ifconfig tun0

-If eveything went fine so far now a ping to the server (destination address) from the client side should succeed.
+If everything went fine so far now a 'ping' to the server (destination address) from the client side should succeed.